 Comment

 Following peer review, and self-reflection, the authors can make changes to their draft and complete the self-assess portion of the rubric.
-Then they can use this to conference with a teacher who can more formal Students can also learn how to generate their own interactive rubrics, Reviewers can make it their goal to streamline sentences.
+Then they can use this to conference with a teacher who can provide more formal feedback.
+Students can also learn how to generate their own interactive rubrics, Reviewers can make it their goal to streamline sentences.
 They can examine a piece of writing while asking the questions:

 “Can words be removed to make the message smoother?”